-They are strictly weather permitting and they advise to book way in advance if you plan to ride.
+They are strictly weather permitting and they advise you to book way in advance if you plan to ride.
 Click here for more details.

 Wherever you turn in Cockington, there are amazing things to find around every corner.

-From babbling brooks and quaint bridges, walking paths in the countryside, gorgeous laneways and even red telephone boxes!
+From babbling brooks and quaint bridges, walking paths in the countryside, gorgeous laneways, and even red telephone boxes!